VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 We didn't do any performance testing until the last stage of our journey.
-For a detailed discussion of the issues we found and how we addressed them, see chapter 7 "[Adding Resilience and Optimizing Performance][j_chapter7]."
+For a detailed discussion of the issues we found and how we addressed them, see Chapter 7 "[Adding Resilience and Optimizing Performance][j_chapter7]."

 During the last stage of our journey, we introduced some partitioning on